mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 Next, head to app.metarouter.io and add a new destination for the source you want to track.
 Select Google Analytics and you will be brought to a Configure your destination panel.

 Here, you'll need to create a Friendly Name and enter your Google Analytics Tracking ID for the application.
-With just these two pieces of information, you can click `Create Destination` and MetaRouter will start sending your Clickstream data to Google Analytics.
+With just these two pieces of information, you can click `Create Destination` and MetaRouter will start sending your data to Google Analytics.

 ![google-analytics1](../../../images/google-analytics2v2.png)